Phrip Phri

-Phrip Phri (พริบพรี) or Srijayavajrapuri, later known as Phetchaburi, was a Xiān political entity located on the west coast of the Bay of Bangkok, lower central Thailand.
-It was established in the 12th century by a royal Pprappanom Tteleiseri from Soucouttae/Locontàï.
-Previously, the city was a maritime-oriented port on the ancient trade route between India and China during the Dvaravati period, but was abandoned around the 11th century following the decline of the Dvaravati civilization.
+Phrip Phri (พริบพรี), later known as Phetchaburi, was a Xiān polity on the west coast of the Bay of Bangkok in lower central Thailand.
+In the Dvaravati period the site was a port on the sea route between India and China, and rulers of the Padumasuriyavaṃśa line are recorded there from the late 10th century before the seat was moved elsewhere.
+It was re-established in the 12th century by a ruler of the same line who came south from the Sukhothai–Nakhon Thai region.